-In most states, what is commonly referred to as alimony is spousal maintenance or contractual alimony in the Texas world of divorces.
+In most states, what is commonly referred to as alimony is spousal maintenance or contractual alimony in the Texas world of divorces?
 These payments are additional sums of money that are not part of the division of your marital state that you would be eligible and ordered to pay towards the temporary support of your ex-spouse after your divorce has become finalized.
 If you are on the hook to pay your spouse support during the marriage, this is referred to as temporary spousal support.

 These various forms of spousal support are typically utilized by a party to a divorce to stabilize their economic situation and keep them afloat.
 At the same time, they search for their footing from employment in a financial perspective after a divorce.
-Just because you are going through a difficult divorce does not mean that school tuition for the kids, your mortgage payment, and any other debts but sure ex-spouse has to their name do not need to be paid.
+Just because you are going through a difficult divorce does not mean that school tuition for the kids, your mortgage payment, and any other debts that sure ex-spouse has to their name do not need to be paid.
 As a result, if it is shown that your spouse or ex-spouse cannot meet their minimal basic needs on their own, you may become obligated to help in this regard.

 Along with this right to receive forms of support from you, it is expected that your ex-spouse will do the work necessary to become more financially stable.
 Part of the motivating element behind spousal support or spousal maintenance is that these payments are temporary.
 The temporary nature of these payments will either end when your divorce becomes final or in a certain period of years after your divorce is ended.
 Factors like the length of your marriage in years and the final result of the property division in your case all influence whether or not your spouse is eligible for support payments.